Credential Lifecycle

 • error_description.
 Text in human-readable form providing further details to clarify the nature of the error encountered.

-Error codes are meant to provide additional information about the failure so that the User can be informed and take the appropriate action.
-The following Error Codes MUST be supported:
+Errors are meant to provide additional information about the failure so that the User can be informed and take the appropriate action.
+The error parameter for the Revocation Assertion Error object MUST be set with one of the values defined in the table below, in addition to the values specified in RFC 6749#section-5.2:

 Error Code